Celebrating the 2022–2023 Alumni Association Senior Scholarship Award Recipients

 During one of her initial visits to Wheaton as a high school student, Meghan Kwong sat in on a seminar class called “Teaching Diverse Students.”
 It was the first time she had ever heard an instructor acknowledge the fact that students come from different cultural backgrounds and describe how teachers ought to welcome those perspectives rather than push them to the margins.
 Since then, Kwong has forged strong relationships with her professors to hone her writing craft and allow herself to be sharpened academically, artistically, and spiritually.
-“In particular, Dr. Allison Gibson introduced me to the idea of writing as hospitality: inviting someone into the space on the page and caring for them,” Kwong said.
+“In particular, Dr. Alison Gibson introduced me to the idea of writing as hospitality: inviting someone into the space on the page and caring for them,” Kwong said.
 “That transformed the way I think about writing and laid a foundation for the rest of my studies in the major.”

 During her senior year, Kwong will serve as a student mentor for incoming freshmen who identify as racial minorities.
 The mentorship program, called 1-2-1, is nested within the Office of Multicultural Development (OMD), a space Kwong had yet to connect with.
 “I have always been the minority, in terms of race, on every other team I’ve been a part of,” she said.
 “So I think it will be a growing experience to collaborate with students who are wrestling with similar questions as me.”